null-dev/WebLinkedServer/README.md

 master.serverListFile = The location of the server list.
 Defaults to: WLSServers.json in the working directory master.listDirectories = Whether or not the master server will list directories (the slaves still will).
 Defaults to: true slave.rootDir = The location of the directory from where the files will be served from.
-Defaults to the working directory
+Defaults to the working directory slave.useSlowTypeDetection = Whether or not to use slow file type detection (true/false).
+Will also increase memory usage.
+Defaults to: false
 ```

 ## Server List File ##
 The server list is stored in the file specified by: `master.serverListFile`
-It is in JSON format (in a weird way), here is an example:
+It is in JSON format, here is an example:
 ```
 {
   "servers": [